-Western Australia will need to produce annually (or acquire) 4,750 GWh of renewable energy by 2020.
+Western Australia will need to annually produce (or acquire) 4,750 GWh of renewable energy by 20209.
 To meet this target, almost 1,100MW (at 50% capacity factor, 1,350MW at 40% capacity factor) of installed wind generating plant is required by 2020.
-It is also recognised that existing and alternative sources of renewable energy will make up this total. eg existing wind generation and pv solar schemes.
+It is also recognised that existing and alternative sources of renewable energy will make up this total e.g. existing wind generation, photovoltaic solar and thermal solar schemes.

 Western Power commissioned a study to assess the benefit that wind generation proponents would derive from strengthening of the Mid West transmission network and to investigate whether this would also benefit electricity consumers.
 This study, by ACIL Tasman, concluded that under a range of scenarios the most likely outcome of a stronger transmission network in the Mid West region would be greater participation by wind generators in the electricity market.
 In all scenarios there was a benefit to electricity consumers - resulting in lower costs to electricity consumers.
-The scenarios considered included cases where there was a reduction in revenue received by wind generators (e.g.
+The scenarios considered included cases where there was a reduction in revenue received by wind generators (e.g. scenarios requiring the wind generators pay for greater ancillary services; or capacity credits given wind generator installations are reduced).